ChrisDuffley/stationPlaylist/readme.md

 ## Version 21.10

 * NVDA 2021.2 or later is required due to changes to NVDA that affects this add-on.

-## Version 21.08

-* In SAM encoders, NVDA will no longer play a tone if the selected encoder becomes idle as this tone is really meant to help when debugging the add-on.

-## Version 21.06

-* NVDA will no longer do nothing or play error tones when trying to open various add-on dialogs such as encoder settings dialog.
-This is a critical fix required to support NVDA 2021.1.
-* NVDA will no longer appear to do nothing or play error tones when trying to announce complete time (hours, minutes, seconds) from Studio (command unassigned).
-This affects NVDA 2021.1 or later.

 ## Older releases